Sibghatullah-Laghari/mediconnect/SETUP.md

 # Setup Guide – MediConnect

-This guide describes how to configure and run the MediConnect project for local development using Docker or a manual setup.
+This guide describes how to configure and run the MediConnect project for local development using Docker or a manual setup..

 ---